Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Quantile and rank maps in when

-\begin{remark}[When $\psi^*$ is not differentiable] As $\psi^*$ is a convex function it has a gradient a.e.
+\begin{remark}[When $\psi^*$ is not differentiable] As $\psi^*(x) <\infty$ for every $x \in \R^d$, $\psi^*$ has a gradient a.e.
 Thus, $R(x)$ is uniquely defined for a.e.~$x$.
 For $x\in \R^d$ where $\psi^*(x)$ is not differentiable, $R(x)$ is not uniquely defined.
-Although for such an $x$ we can define $R(x)$ to be any element in the subdifferential set $\partial \psi^*(x)$ (as was done in~\cite{Cher17}), in Section~\ref{sec:R_n} we give a randomized choice of $R(x)$ that leads to the map $R$ having appealing theoretical properties. \end{remark}
+Although for such an $x$ we can define $R(x)$ to be any element in the subdifferential set $\partial \psi^*(x)$ (as was done in~\cite{Cher17}), in Section~\ref{sec:Ranks} we give a randomized choice of $R(x)$ that leads to the map $R$ having appealing statistical properties. \end{remark}

-The following result, proved in Section~\ref{sec:QRrelation}, shows that absolute continuity of $\nu$ is a sufficient condition for the rank map $R$ to be the right-inverse of the quantile map $Q$ $\mu$-a.e.
-This justifies the definition of $R$ via~\eqref{eq:Rank}. \bl Suppose that $\mu$ and $\nu$ are absolutely continuous w.r.t.~Lebesgue measure.
-Let $Q$ and $R$ be the quantile and rank maps of $\nu$ (w.r.t.~$\mu$), as defined in~\eqref{eq:Quantile} and \eqref{eq:Rank}.
-Then: \begin{enumerate} \item[(a)] The rank map $R(\cdot)$ is the essential right-inverse of the quantile function, i.e.,